Ab-initio investigation of finite size effects in rutile titania nanoparticles with semilocal and nonlocal density functionals: Introduction

 In this work, we investigate finite size effects in rutile TiO$_2$, which is the most stable polymorph of titania.\cite{Bagayoko2011ToBagayoko} We utilize a collection of model systems including bulk, surface slabs, and nanoparticles to deconvolute effects arising from various types of defects.
-We use these model systems to elucidate finite size effects on the surface energy and band structure, and we explore the influence of the exchange correlation functional on these effects by performing calculations with both semilocal (PBE) and hybrid (PBE0) functionals.
+We use these model systems to elucidate finite size effects on the surface energy and electronic gap, and we explore the influence of the exchange correlation functional on these effects by performing calculations with both semilocal (PBE) and hybrid (PBE0) functionals.
 The study utilizes the new finite-difference Simulation Package for Ab-initio Real-space Calculations (SPARC)\cite{XU2021100709} code to enable hybrid-level calculations on nanoparticle systems.
-We also utilize a numerical convergence technique to assess the length scale of electronic interactions, and apply a geometric fingerprinting scheme based on machine-learning\cite{Behler2007GeneralizedSurfaces} to deconvolute geometrical and electronic finite size effects\cite{Li2013InvestigationClusters} in surface energy.
+We also utilize a numerical convergence technique to assess the length scale of electronic interactions, and apply a geometric fingerprinting scheme based on machine-learning\cite{PhysRevLett.98.146401} to deconvolute geometrical and electronic finite size effects\cite{Li2013InvestigationClusters} in surface energy.
 The results indicate that the surface energy converges quickly for both functionals, approaching the infinite particle limit at particle sizes of $\sim$ 10 \AA{}.
-However, we find that the band structure is highly sensitive to functional choice, particle size, and particle shape, indicating that hybrid-level calculations are required to assess the band structure of nanoparticles well beyond the sizes investigated here.
+However, we find that the electronic gap and DOS are highly sensitive to functional choice, particle size, and particle shape, indicating that hybrid-level calculations are required to assess the electronic structure of nanoparticles well beyond the sizes investigated here.